SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences

-In this equation, $\overline{T_{group}}$ denotes the estimated execution time of each group, $T_{iter}$ is the measured time for one training iteration, $N_{iter}$ is the number of operators in one iteration, and $N_{group}$ is the number of operators in each group.
-Each estimated execution time is compared against the actual execution time, and the error rate is shown by the dashed line in Fig.~\ref{fig.group_CV_err}.
-Notably, the error remains minimal when the number of groups does not exceed the model’s layer count, demonstrating the high applicability and reliability of our grouping-based estimation method.
-In subsequent discussions, we refer to these operator groups as \emph{logical layers}.
+In this equation, $\overline{T_{group}}$ is the estimated group execution time, $T_{iter}$ is the iteration time, $N_{iter}$ is the number of operators per iteration, and $N_{group}$ is the number of operators per group.
+The dashed line in Fig.~\ref{fig.group_CV_err} shows the estimation error, which remains low as long as the group count does not exceed the model’s layer count.
+This confirms the reliability of our grouping-based estimation, and we refer to these groups as \emph{logical layers}.